wieden-kennedy/python-markov/README.md

 #new tweet could be really long, or not!
 ```

-*Note: the functions in python-markov use tail recursion, so don't add a sequence more than 1000 items long to your index or
+*Note: the functions in python-markov use recursion, so don't add a sequence more than 1000 items long to your index or
 you'll get an error because Python is like that*